Sanaaq community programming: Call for projects

 Programming

 Innovative, inclusive, and diverse programming is developed in partnership with the community for audiences of all ages.
-Programming takes place not only in the centre’s spaces, but also in the public space of Square Cabot and Place Henri-Dunant.
+Programming takes place not only in the centre’s spaces, but also outdoors, in the public spaces of Square Cabot and Place Henri-Dunant.
 The program includes open-air cinema, walking activities, concerts, shows and more.

 Participatory governance